rlawrenc/cosc_304/labs/lab2/README.md

 # COSC 304 - Introduction to Database Systems<br>Lab 2: SQL DDL: CREATE, INSERT, UPDATE, and DELETE

-This lab practices creating tables using SQL DDL on a MySQL database.
+This lab practices SQL DDL.

 Practice questions are available on [PrairieLearn]() and [GitHub](practice).